sodadata/docs/soda-cloud/notif-rules.md

 For a new rule, you define conditions for sending notifications including the severity of a check result and whom to notify when bad data triggers an alert.

 In Soda Cloud, navigate to **your avatar** > **Notification Rules**, then click **New Notification Rule**.
 Follow the guided steps to complete the new rule.
-Use the sections below for insight into the values to enter in the fields and editing panels in the guided steps.
+Use the table below for insight into the values to enter in the fields and editing panels in the guided steps.

 | Field or Label  | Guidance |
 | -----------------  | ----------- |